arancaytar/aran-web/source/about/security.html.md

 ---
 title: Security
 ---
-I used to have a PGP key and occasionally signed outgoing emails, when it was convenient because I was on my laptop and using the desktop email client.
+I have a PGP key ([0x53ef6955](pgp.txt)) and used to occasionally sign outgoing emails.
+However, I do not have the infrastructure to securely use this key on a mobile device, which is how I send and receive nearly all emails.

-In practice, I will usually be on my phone or in the web mail interface, where it is inconvenient to use PGP.
-Whether or not my emails are signed is therefore not a good test for authenticity.

 I recommend that, if you are in doubt as to any message received from me, or want to communicate securely, you attempt to reach me through another channel